mom-ocean/MOM5/doc/web/quickstart.md

 ## How to prepare input data

-The input data needed to run the selected experiments (tests) that are included in this release are available via anonymous ftp.
+The input data needed to run the selected experiments (tests) that are included in this release are available in the `data/` directory.

 Note that data in `ASCII/`, `HISTORY/`, `RESTART/` directories are NOT needed for running experiments.
 They are the outputs of the experiments and are provided for the purpose of comparing your results with results produced at GFDL.
 Tools are provided so that users can create data from scratch for their own experiments.
-For more details refer to `ROOT/src/preprocessing`.
+For more details refer to `src/preprocessing`.

 ## Examine the output